 Attraction Type: Historic House

-Location: 2 mile south west of Nuneaton, 1 mile west of the A444.
+Location: Two miles south-west of Nuneaton, one mile west of the A444.

 Website: Arbury Hall

 Photo Credit: David Stowell, licensed for reuse under the Creative Commons Licence

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.